Always more connected

 Toujours plus connectés

-We live in an increasingly connected world: the technology around us is rapidly evolving and new digital tools appear every day.
-Although they make our lives much easier, connected devices and the Internet change our relationship to each other and to our environment.
-As for children, they are exposed to screens from the very beginning of their lives and grow up surrounded by many connected devices.
+We live in a highly connected world, and this trend is only set to increase.
+The technology that surrounds us is evolving rapidly, and new digital tools are emerging every day.
+While they often make our lives easier, the Internet and connected devices are changing the way we relate to others and to our environment.
+As for children, they are exposed to screens from an early age and grow up surrounded by many connected devices.

 This social phenomenon, which affects everyone and is here to stay, has been dubbed hyperconnectivity by researchers at Montreal’s regional public health department (DRSP).